Jonny Quest Models

 Dan also reports that included in the "Race" Bannon model was the following note giving tribute to Doug Wildey, who passed away in 1994.

-Models from Anubis Productions
+Anubis Productions

-Scans and info courtesy of Dan Johnson; check his website for some examples of completed models.
+Scans and info courtesy of Dan Johnson

-resin, sculpted by Dave Schwirian, in 7 parts
+Resin model, sculpted by Dave Schwirian, in 7 parts

 Models from Mark Klingerman